Manassas, Virginia: Government

 Manassas has a council-manager system of government.
-As of October 2021 the city manager is William Patrick Pate; the mayor is Michelle Davis-Younger; and the vice mayor is Pamela J. Sebesky.
+As of February 2025 the city manager is Steve Burke; the mayor is Michelle Davis-Younger; and the vice mayor is Mark Wolfe.

+Presidential election results

+From 1976 to 2004, Manassas voted for the Republican nominee, and since 2008 Manassas has voted for the Democratic nominee, which follows a pattern similar to its larger neighbor Prince William.

 Education

 The City of Manassas is served by the Manassas City Public Schools.
 There are five elementary schools in Manassas, two intermediate schools, a middle school, and a high school.
 In 2006, Mayfield Intermediate School opened, serving students in fifth and sixth grade.
 Due to growth, Baldwin Intermediate School opened in September 2017, also serving 5th and 6th graders.

 Some schools in the Prince William County Public Schools district have Manassas addresses, though they are located, and serve areas, outside the Manassas city limits.
+An exception is Pennington Traditional School, which despite being within city limits, serves students living in Prince William County.

 Seton School, a private Roman Catholic junior and senior high school affiliated with the Diocese of Arlington, provides Catholic education from its Manassas location.
 The All Saints Catholic School at the All Saints Parish provides Catholic Education from pre-K through 8th grade.
 The All Saints Catholic School was a Presidential Blue Ribbon Award winner in 2009.

 Also in the vicinity of Manassas are branch campuses of American Public University System, George Mason University, Northern Virginia Community College, ECPI College of Technology and Strayer University.
 Though some of these are just outside the city limits in Prince William County, NVCC and Strayer call these branches their Manassas Campuses.